kenvng/homework_01/README.md

 # homework_01
-Building a resume using html from scratch without any style sheet.
+Building a resume using html & css from scratch.